-- The Registrar's Office certifies that all outstanding academic requirements have been completed and that the cumulative and Studio GPA guidelines have been met. - Practice certifies that all Practice Assessments have been completed that practice hours have been met. - If applicable, the Coordinator of Thesis receives and approves one unbound thesis document, signed by the Thesis Advisor and Committee (Architecture) or Faculty Representative (Interior Architecture and Landscape Architecture) by the specified deadline.
-Degree Project books must be received by the degree project instructor. - Financial Aid staff conducts an exit interview prior to the deadline for final graduation clearance for students who have received financial aid. - The Bursar's Office verifies that all tuition and fee payments have been made. - The Library checks that all books have been returned and all fines in excess of \$5 paid.
+- The Coordinator of Thesis receives and approves one unbound thesis document, signed by the Thesis Advisor and Committee (Architecture) or Faculty Representative by the specified deadline.
+Degree Project books must be received by the degree project instructor. - Financial Aid staff receives an exit interview for students who have received financial aid. - The Bursar's Office verifies that all tuition and fee payments have been made including the Graduation Fee. - The Library checks that all books have been returned and all fines in excess of \$5 paid.